Criterion for the occurrence of many body localization in the presence of a single particle mobility edge: Criterion for the occurrence of MBL

-\paragraph*{Criterion for the occurrence of MBL:} Table.~\ref{table:diff_exponents} summarizes the results of our calculations and the fifth column lists the values of $\epsilon$ defined in Eqn.~\ref{Eq:defratio}.
-The energy level spacing and entanglement entropy show that a thermal-MBL transition occurs in models I and II but not models III, IV and V, which only have thermal phases.
+Table.~\ref{table:diff_exponents} summarizes the results of our calculations and the fifth column lists the values of $\epsilon$ defined in Eqn.~\ref{Eq:defratio}.
+The energy level spacing and entanglement entropy show that a thermal-MBL transition occurs in models I and II but not in models III, IV and V, which only have thermal phases.
 At the MBL transition for models I and II, $\epsilon \sim 1$ as shown in Fig.~\ref{Fig:nonint} and in the MBL (thermal) phases $\epsilon > (<)1$.
 On the other for model III $\epsilon <1$ and this model always thermalizes.
 Similar values of $\epsilon (<1)$ are also obtained for models IV and V with $V=0$ which also always thermalize upon the introduction of interactions.
 Thus, our study shows that the quantity $\epsilon$ can be used as a diagnostic to determine whether a system with a single particle mobility edge will display MBL upon the introduction of interactions.
-Further, the criterion for MBL to occur is $\epsilon > 1$.

-\paragraph*{Conclusions and discussion:} We have investigated the effect of interactions on different models with mobility edges in the non-interacting limit using numerical exact diagonalization.
-We have demonstrated that MBL occurs in some of them (models I and II) but not in the others (models III, IV and V) and have proposed a criterion for whether MBL occurs in a model with a single particle mobility edge upon the introduction of interactions.
-The relevant quantity to calculate is $\epsilon$, the weighted ratio of participation ratios of the delocalized and localized states as given in Eqn.~\ref{Eq:defratio} and the criterion is that MBL occurs when $\epsilon > 1$ and the system thermalizes for $\epsilon < 1$.
 As mentioned earlier, it has been argued that the criterion for MBL to occur in a 1D system with a single particle mobility edge and a protected band of delocalized states upon introducing interactions is $\nu\ge 1$~\cite{nandkishore2014marginal}.
 It is thus interesting to ask whether a similar criterion applies even to the models we study with no protected delocalized states.
-We have calculated $\nu$ for these models for $V=0$ (listed in the fourth column of table~\ref{table:diff_exponents}) using numerical exact diagonalization on systems up to $L=1000$ or known analytical results~\cite{dassarma.1990,modak.2015,de1998delocalization}(see the Supplemental Material~\cite{suppl}) .
+We have calculated $\nu$ for these models for $V=0$ (listed in the fourth column of table~\ref{table:diff_exponents}) using numerical exact diagonalization on systems up to $L=1000$ or known analytical results~\cite{dassarma.1990,modak.2015,de1998delocalization}.